KishoreBabuNavuluri/Daily-Training-Tasks/README.md

 1. Watched the the videos and send by sir.
 2. Completed some handson(chapter 2) on bootstap sendbox.
 3. completed chapter 4 and 5 in bootstrap sendbox.

+Day 14-05-2021:
+1. learn about TypeScript.
+2. Done some handson  on Typescirpt and angular.